Hrafnhildur Haraldsdóttir: Early life and education

 Hrafnhildur Haraldsdóttir has a family ties to the Westfjords region of Iceland, an area known for its remote fishing villages and rugged coastline.
 She grew up in Keflavík. where she attended A.T.
 Mahan High School, an institution serving both local students and children of US military personnel stationed at the nearby base.

 In 2016, she undertook an extensive journey around the world, visiting multiple countries before continuing her studies in Iceland.
 Four years later, in 2020, she enrolled at the Verzlunarskóli Íslands (Commercial College of Iceland) where she pursued a bachelor's degree in biology.

 Aside from figure skating, Haraldsdóttir also participates in skiing and snowboarding, and she plays the piano.

 Pageantry

-2022: Miss Universe Iceland
+2022: Miss Iceland

-In 2022, Haraldsdóttir won the title of Miss Universe Iceland and earned the right to represent Iceland at the Miss Universe 2022 pageant.
+In 2022, Haraldsdóttir won the title of Miss Iceland and earned the right to represent Iceland at the Miss Universe 2022 pageant.
 The competition was held in New Orleans, USA where she went unplaced.

 2024: Miss Earth Iceland

-In 2024, Haraldsdóttir was appointed as Miss Earth Iceland 2024.
+In 2024, Haraldsdóttir was announced as Miss Earth Iceland 2024.
 She represented her country at Miss Earth 2024 where she finished as Miss Earth - Air (1st Runner Up), the highest placement for the country in the history of the pageant.

 During her reign, she traveled to Belgium to attend the Miss Exclusive 2025 pageant alongside Jessica Lane, the Miss Earth 2024 winner.
 In July 2025, she visited Tanzania as one of the international ambassadors invited by the government of Tanzania.